 hardware ($), and take care.

 Pickups on each string.
-This is not a customer add-on, but rather
+This is not usually a customer add-on,

-is built into the harp.
-A harp with pickups on each string can
+but rather is built into the harp.
+A harp with pickups on each

-be amplified tremendously without feedback problems.
-And, assuming
+string can be amplified tremendously without feedback problems.

-(pedal movement, tuning wrench, etc.).
-The full blended sound
+of the harp (pedal movement, tuning wrench, etc.).
+The full blended

-of the harp is in the strings.
-Amplifying these vibrations gives
+sound of the harp is in the strings.
+Amplifying these vibrations

 on Kortier Pickups.

 By connecting the output from each string to a specially designed

 midi processor, the MIDI harp puts at your fingertips any sound